-The initial 2010 biomass carbon density values for all land categories (except Urban Area) are from the CARB Inventory database (Saah et al., 2016, Battles et al., 2014), which does not include soil carbon.
+CALAND has six biomass carbon pools, including aboveground main canopy, belowground main canopy (root), understory, standing dead, downed dead, and litter (Table 2).
+The initial 2010 biomass carbon density input data for all land categories (except Urban Area) were derived from the CARB Inventory database (Saah et al., 2016, Battles et al., 2014).
 These source data are stored on a 30 m resolution grid, with distinct biomass values for each of the 204 LANDFIRE land cover types.
-They are calibrated to USFS FIA data and available literature.
-The biomass values were converted to carbon values using the recommended factor (carbon = 0.47biomass; Saah et al., 2016).
-These carbon values were used to calculate the area- weighted average of the grid cell values within each land category, which is the primary input carbon density to CALAND.
+They were calibrated to USFS FIA data and available literature.
+The biomass density values were converted to carbon density values using the recommended factor (carbon = 0.47biomass; Saah et al., 2016).
+These gridded carbon values were used to calculate the area-weighted average of the grid cell values within each land category, which are the carbon density inputs to CALAND.
 The standard deviation, maximum, and minimum of these grid cells are also available in the carbon input file.
-The Urban Area input carbon densities come directly from the source data for the CARB Inventory database, with regional values split into aboveground (72%) and belowground (28%) main tree canopy carbon (McPherson et al., 2017).14 The six biomass carbon pools are aboveground main canopy, belowground main canopy (root), understory, standing dead, downed dead, and litter (Table 2).
+The Urban Area input carbon densities come directly from the source data for the CARB Inventory database, with regional values split into aboveground (72%) and belowground (28%) main tree canopy carbon (McPherson et al., 2017).15